loyalhealth/user-guides/patient-connect/200_ImplementingSSR.md

 # Implementing Server-Side Rendering (SSR) for Provider and Location Profile Pages (WIP 🚧)

 ## Introduction
-**The Server-Side Rendering (SSR)** feature in Care Search is an optional enhancement that allows provider and location information to be included in the initial HTML response from your server.
-This improves the chances that search engines will index your profile pages correctly, as key content is included at the time of page load.
+**The Server-Side Rendering (SSR)** feature in Care Search is an optional enhancement that allows provider and location content to be included in the initial HTML response from the server.
+Since the server fully renders the page content before sending it to the browser, it's generally easier for search engines to crawl and index the content.

 > **Note: While SSR can help with SEO, many other factors (e.g., page speed, mobile-friendliness) influence SEO performance.**

 ## Why Use SSR?
-By default, Care Search uses JavaScript to fetch and render location and provider information after the page has already loaded.
-This may not be ideal for search engines, which prefer to see all key content when the page first loads.
-SSR allows your server to insert the provider or location data directly into the HTML before it’s sent to the user’s browser.
+By default, Care Search uses Client-Side Rendering (CSR) to display page content, where most of the work of generating the content happens using JavaScript in the browser (on the client-side).
+While CSR has its own benefits, it can present challenges for search engine crawlers that traditionally expect (prefer) to see key content already in the static HTML that is served on an initial page load.

+Enter Server-Side Rendering (SSR).
+With SSR, when a user requests a page, the server generates the entire HTML content for that page and sends it to the browser (client).
+This means that the user sees the fully-rendered content immediately upon receiving the response from the server, without waiting for JavaScript to execute and dynamically generate the page content.
+This immediately available static HTML is typically easier for search engines to crawl and understand as they work to index webpages for potential search results.

 ## How SSR Works
-- **Client-Side Rendering**: Normally, Care Search renders profile or location information by calling APIs from the browser **after** the page has loaded, and inserting the data into the `<section id="loyal-search"></section>` tag.
+- **Client-Side Rendering**: Normally, Care Search renders provider or location information by calling APIs from the browser **after** the page has loaded, and inserting the data into the `<section id="loyal-search"></section>` tag.
 - **Server-Side Rendering**: With SSR, you can make a server-side request to the SSR API to fetch the HTML for provider or location data **before** responding to the client.
 This pre-fetched content is inserted into the `#loyal-search` section in the HTML response.

 ## Client-Side Rendering Fallback